s8m21/UW-Madison-GI-Tract-Image-Segmentation/README.md

 # OncoScan AI: Image-Segmentation-for-Gastrointestinal-Tract-Cancer
-This repository contains codebase for the image segmentation task as part of our capstone project titled <b>OncoScan AI</b>.
+This repository contains codebase for the image segmentation task as part of our project titled <b>OncoScan AI</b>.

 Following is the description of the individual pages of the interface -